 Our Computer Animation & Game Design coursework explores both Game Design / Development and Linear Animation.

-Our Computer Animation component takes advantage of state-of-the-art 2D and 3D digital computer hardware and software used in creating such Disney Films as Moana.
-Linear animation is created with Blender, Animate, After Effects, and Premiere – again industry standards you will find in design studios around the world.
+Our Computer Animation component takes advantage of state-of-the-art 2D and 3D digital computer hardware and software used in creating such Disney Films as Elemental.
+Linear animation is created with Blender, After Effects, and Premiere – again industry standards you will find in design studios around the world.

 Our Game Design component explores what it takes to build a Video Game.
 Our students use Unreal Engine and Unity, two industry standard game development engines.
 Students will learn industry standard workflow and learn what it takes to bring your ideas to playable games.